 Pizza Hut – Order differently

 PizzaHut is also using innovative technologies to shape a restaurant visit to be an interactive experience.
 A touch-screen integrated into the table allows guests to create individual pizza orders and choose everything from the size of the pizza, to all the different ingredients, from the crust to the side dishes.
 After the order is placed, guests can play mini games, while a countdown shows when the order will be ready.
+This campaign is an outstanding example of gamification within interactive advertising, which positively influences costumer experience in many ways.
 This different way of ordering will definitely be remembered by customers.

 Nike Flagship Store – Seoul